ga-curriculum/men-stack-embedding-related-data-skyrockit/build-create-functionality/README.md

 ## Defining the route and coding the controller

 Next, we need to code out the route that the form will be hitting.
-In `controllers/applications.js`, add the following:
+In `controllers/applications.js`, add the following to the existing route:

 ```js
 router.post('/', async (req, res) => {